 mDL Server-Side Verification

-The mDL Data Server-Side Verification flow is similar to the Server-Side Verification used for the physical ID documents, but it applies to mDL.
+The Mobile Driver's License Data Server-Side Verification flow is similar to the Server-Side Verification used for the physical ID documents, but it applies to mDL.

 - Preparation